guegracie/web-scraping-project/README.md

 # Distributed Computing Project with Ray Library using Rapid API
+This project aims to implement a web scraping script in Python using RapidAPI to gather information on real estate listings in a local area.
+This data is then gathered for further analysis.
+In the context of computer networks, this project uses multiple technologies such as web scraping and distributed computing (using Ray) to automate collecting data.
+Automating the data collection process saves time and effort compared to if it was done manually.
+Analyzing this data proves to be beneficial for analyzing pricing insights and marketing trends.
+This data is useful for real estate developers and investors who need this data to make business decisions.
+This project can be further improved by leveraging cloud storage to store larger amounts of data without limitations.

+## Configuration:

 To be able to distribute tasks amongst virtual machines and be able to execute our Python script, a head node is needed.
 This virtual machine was created on Azure.
 Then, because this is a simple task, I only decided to use one worker node virtual machine.
 If this was a bigger project, then I would have created more worker nodes.

-## Configuration:

 On Azure, the two VMs were configured under the same resource group, subnet, and operating system (Ubuntu).
 ![azure set up](https://github.com/guegracie/web-scraping-project/assets/95649024/418c34fe-ab3e-48e8-911d-e2c2688feaec)

 **Ray Cluster**